What is the new state regulated life insurance program you keep reading about? Is it a legitimate plan?

 Local agents use these life insurance mailers as prospecting tools to generate life or burial insurance leads and sales.
 If you were to respond to one, the following situations are likely to take place:

 These leads are frequently distributed to multiple agents for months or even years.
-As a result, you start receiving repeated calls from a bunch of agents trying to sell you life insurance for final expenses.
+As a result, you start receiving repeated calls from many agents trying to sell you life insurance for final expenses.

 None of these offers are associated with any government agency or state-run program.
-At the bottom of each of these mailers, you will most likely find a fine print disclaimer stating that it is not linked with any government agency.
+At the bottom of each mailer, you will most likely find a fine print disclaimer stating that it is not linked with any government agency.

-“Is there any government entity that covers the cost of funeral expenses?”
+“Is there any government entity that covers funeral expenses?”
 This is one of the most frequently asked questions among policy buyers.

-Well, the truth is that no state or federal benefit offers thousands of dollars for a person’s funeral.
+Well, the truth is that no state or federal benefit offers thousands of dollars for a person’s funeral, but protection from high funeral costs can be sought through other means.

 The only money provided for end-of-life expenses by any government entity is $255 from Social Security.

-That leads us to the question, “Why do these insurance companies use the term ‘state regulated insurance’ when it’s actually not the case?”
+That leads us to the question, “Why do these insurance companies use the term ‘state-regulated insurance’ when it’s not true?”

 The truth is that most individuals have a high level of faith in the government.
-It’s highly unlikely that a government entity will misuse your identity or steal your money.
-When you call the IRS or Social Security, you don’t hesitate to give them your SSN since you know it’ll be safe.
+It’s doubtful that a government entity will misuse your identity or steal your money.
+When you call the IRS or Social Security, don’t hesitate to give them your SSN since you know it’ll be safe.

-Notwithstanding the fact that government entities have their own share of flaws, you can be confident that they won’t trap you in some illegal scam.
-It is the level of trust people have in the government that makes all the difference.
+Even though government entities have their share of flaws, you can be confident that they won’t trap you in some illegal scam.
+The level of trust people have in the government makes all the difference.

 As a result, the whole perception of government-sponsored insurance plans dramatically increases the number of sales leads.
-While it’s never an honest way to sell policies, most providers reap the benefits within a short period.
+While it’s never an honest way to sell policies, most providers reap the benefits quickly.

 What does the term ‘State-Regulated’ actually mean?